notaryproject/specifications/signature-specification.md

 ### Payload
 Notary v2 requires Payload to be the [descriptor](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#properties) of the subject manifest that is being signed.
 1. Descriptor MUST contain `mediaType`, `digest`, `size` fields.
-2. Descriptor MAY contain `annotations`.
-The `annotations` are being used to store signed attributes.
+2. Descriptor MAY contain `annotations` and if present it MUST follow the [annotation rules](https://github.com/opencontainers/image-spec/blob/main/annotations.md#rules).
+The prefix `org.opencontainers.notary` is reserved for use in Notary v2 and MUST NOT be used outside this specification.
+In Notary v2 annotations are being used to store signed attributes
 3. Descriptor MAY contain `artifactType` field for artifact manifests, or the `config.mediaType` for `oci.image` based manifests.

 Examples: